A Feathercraft Klondike on Loch Veyatie near Stac Pollaidh, Scotland. Picture courtesy of Giles Butler.

 The Aires and Feathercrafts are undecked, self-bailing boats – you’ll get wet but the boat won’t swamp.
 The Incepts include a zip-back deck with a coaming hatch to take a spray skirt, while Grabner offer strap-on spray covers for their boats.

-Once an IK gets over four metres long, longitudinal hull flex can become an issue: lower pressure hulls as found on Gumotex will sag in the middle with a heavy paddler aboard and this can affect agility and swamping.
+Once an IK gets over about 13 feet long, longitudinal hull flex can become an issue: lower pressure hulls as found on Gumotex will sag in the middle with a heavy paddler aboard and this can affect agility and swamping.
 Grabner and Incept get round this with relatively high pressures of 0.3 bar (4.5psi) and Incept, some Grabners and the Gumotex Seakers (Seaker 1 - 15 feet 9 inches long but 75 pounds!) use twin side beams instead of one big side tube to further aid longitudinal stiffness.
 This helps limit swamping but can also increase windage.
 Rudders and thigh braces are additional ways of improving control and paddling efficiency, and downwind sails are easily adapted to inflatables too.

 As for speeds, the fastest sea-going IKs are probably the slim but relatively tippy Feathercrafts (more an inflatable sit-on-top than an IK) and the super-stiff Incepts.
 Solo models can cruise at nearly 5 miles per hour in calm conditions.